🎉 Tickety V3 has now been released! Read more →

 Step 4: App Configuration on Discord

-Next, open the Bot tab in the app settings and confirm the following values:
+Next, open the Bot tab in the app settings and confirm the following value:

 Step 5: Configure your Bot in the Tickety Dashboard